aforoughi1/IntelligentOne/README.md

 ![WR Chart](/images/IntelligentOneScreenshot6.png)

-#### Stochastic Oscillator(SO)
+#### Stochastic Oscillator (SO)

-**Stochastic Oscillator** (SO) is a momentum indicator that compares a stock’s closing price to its high-low range over a defined number of trading periods.
+Stochastic Oscillator is a momentum indicator that compares a stock’s closing price to its high-low range over a defined number of trading periods.
 It is based on the principle that **momentum typically shifts before price** **does**, making it a useful tool for identifying potential turning points.

 The **Stochastic %K and %D** indicators are bounded between** 0 and 100**, functioning as classic oscillators: